By using this site, you agree to our Privacy Policy and our Terms of Use.

 The Banks v Commissioner Double Taxation Problem

 Plaintiffs often keep less than half of what they should.
-A Plaintiff pays tax on winnings he or she keeps, and also pays tax on the portion of the winnings paid to his or her lawyer – who then again pays tax on the same money.
+A Plaintiff pays tax on the settlement award they receive and also pays tax on the portion of the winnings paid to their lawyer - who then again pays tax on the same money.
 The Plaintiff Recovery Trust avoids the Double Tax, often increasing net recoveries by 50%-150%.

-See how to solve the double taxation problem and pay less taxes with this link to the Plaintiff Recovery Trust.
+See how to solve the double taxation problem and pay less taxes with the Plaintiff Recovery Trust.

 The Importance of Considering Tax Implications